RomelTorres/alpha_vantage/README.md

 ## Tests

-In order to run the tests you have to first export your API key so that the test can use it to run, also the test require pandas, mock and nose.
+In order to run the tests you have to first export your API key so that the test can use it to run, also the tests require pandas, mock and nose.
 ```shell
 export API_KEY=YOUR_API_KEY
 cd alpha_vantage